wp-plugins/eg-attachments/readme.txt

 * **label** label of each document.
 Values: filename, doctitle.
 Default: filename.
 Option available for size=small or size=medium only.
 * **fields**, list of fields to display.
 Values: none, caption, description, or a set of values such as "caption,description" (comma separated).
 Default: caption (same behavior than previous version)
 * **force_saveas** forces the browser to show the dialog box (Run / Save as) rather than display attachment.
 Values: true or false.
 Default: the default value is defined in the **Settings page** in administration interface.
+* **icon** specify if icons will be displayed or not.
+Default value: 1 or TRUE.
+If value is 0 or FALSE, list displayed will be ul/li (html simple list) rather than dl/dt/dd (definition list).
 Two specific keywords can be used with **docid** option: **first** and **last** allow to display the first and the last attachment of list.
 Be careful, **first** or **last** can change according the sort option !
 These keywords must be used alone.
 You can have syntax such as: first,10,11.

 **Exemple 1:** `[attachments size=medium doctype=document title="Attachments" titletag=h2 orderby="title"]`